 TensorFlow can be used to improve speech recognition and speech synthesis in differentiating multiple voices or filtering speech in high-ambient-noise environments, mimicking voice patterns for more natural-sounding text to speech.
 In addition, it handles sentence structure in different languages to produce better translations.
 It can also be used for image and video recognition as well as classification of objects, landmarks, people, sentiments, or activities.
 This has resulted in major improvements in image and video search.

 Because of its flexible, extensible, and modular design, TensorFlow doesn’t limit developers to specific models or applications.
 Developers have used TensorFlow to implement not only machine learning and deep learning algorithms but also statistical and general computational models.
-For more information about applications and contributed models, see TensorFlow in Use.

 Various platforms that support Python development environments can support TensorFlow.
 However, to access a supported GPU, TensorFlow depends on other software such as the NVIDIA CUDA toolkit and cuDNN.
 Prebuilt Python binaries for TensorFlow version 1.3 (current at the time of publication) are available for the operating systems listed in the following table.